Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

     + If user's turn, accept input

+        + + input validation

-        + + input validation - passed available spaces as list (indicated by the numbers on the board)
+        + + Only able to select from the list of available spaces (indicated by the numbers on the board)

-        + + replace the chosen number with the user's mark (x or o)
+        + + The chosen number is replaced on the board with the user's mark (x or o)

     + If computer's turn

+        + + Randomised selection

-        + + input validation - passed available spaces as list (indicated by the numbers on the board)
+        + + Only able to select from list of available spaces (indicated by the numbers on the board)

-        + + replace the chosen number with the user's mark (x or o)
+        + + Selected number replaced on board by the computer's mark (x or o)

     + Determine whether there is a winner